happypeter/LGCB/book/bash_mfd.md

     mv item1 item2

-to move or rename file or directory "item1" to "item2" or:
+To move or rename file or directory "item1" to "item2" or:

     mv item... directory

-to move one or more items from one directory to another.
+To move one or more items from one directory to another.

 ## __rm__ : Remove Files And Directories